SatiahTheophilusTugbe/Running-Splunk-Queries-using-SPL/README.md

 # RUNNING SPLUNK QUERIES USING SPL
 # Project Overview

-In this project, I document my journey in exploring various aspects of Splunk.
+In this project, I documented my journey in exploring various aspects of Splunk.
 In this guide, I'll walk you through the steps I took to complete key activities related to Splunk, from initial data injestion warm-ups to scheduling alerts.
 This repo serves as a detailed reference for anyone looking to understand how to perform these tasks in Splunk.

 # Data/Log Injestion Warm ups